Brain-WP/BrainMonkey/docs/migrating-from-v1.md

 ## [Added] Support for `doing_action()` and `doing_filter()`

 When adding expectation on returning value of filters, or when using `whenHappen` to respond to actions, inside the expectation callback, the function `current_filter()` in Brain Monkey v1 used to correctly resolve to the action / filter being executed.

 The functions `doing_action()` and `doing_filter()` didn't work: they were not provided at all with Brain Monkey v1 and required to be mocked "manually" .

-In Brain Monkey v2 those two functions are provided as well, and correctly return true or false when used inside the callback used to set expectation on returning values of filters, or when using `whenHappen` to respond to actions.
+In Brain Monkey v2 those two functions are provided as well, and correctly return true or false when used inside the callbacks used to respond to hooks.

 ---